 The District’s air toxics program implements state and federal regulations regarding air toxics from stationary sources of air pollution.
 These rules are described below.

-California rules refer to air toxics as “toxic air contaminants,” and identify over 700 chemicals as toxic air contaminants, or TACs.
+California rules refer to air toxics as “toxic air contaminants,” or TACs, and identify over 700 chemicals as TACs.

 The District implements and enforces California’s Toxic Air Contaminant Identification and Control Act (AB 1807, passed in 1983), which created California’s program to reduce exposure to air toxics.
 Under this legislation, the California Air Resources Board (CARB) issues Airborne Toxic Control Measures (ATCMs).
-For more information on ATCMs, see the District’s ATCM page and CARB’s webpage on Air Toxic Control Measures.
+For more information on ATCMs, see the District’s ATCM webpage and CARB’s Airborne Toxic Control Measures webpage.

 The District also implements and enforces the California Air Toxics “Hot Spots” Information and Assessment Act (AB 2588, passed in 1987 and amended in 1992).